asahala/BabyLemmatizer/README.md

 # Performance

 For 10-fold cross-validated results see Sahala & Lindén (2023).
 The table below summarizes the performance of the pretrained models.
+Full lacunae are not counted in the results as labeling them is trivial.

 |            | Greek   | Latin   | Sum-L  | Sum-A  | Bab-1st  | Bab-2nd  | Neo-Ass | Mid-Ass | Urart |
 |------------|-------|-------|-------|-------|-------|-------|-------|-------|-------|